-An administrative report was drawn up with regard to Mikalai Kazlou, head of the United Civil Party and member of the Coordinating Council, for his refusal to sign a nondisclosure pledge.
+An administrative report was drawn up with regard to Mikalai Kazlou, head of the United Civic Party and member of the Coordination Council, for his refusal to sign a nondisclosure pledge.
 Previously, he had been summoned to the Investigative Committee several times, Radio Liberty reports.

 UCP Chairman Kazlou was summoned several times for questioning in the case of the Coordination Council.
 Investigators demanded that he sign a document of nondisclosure.
 But the politician refused to testify and sign documents.
 As a result, during the interrogation on January 12, Mikalai Kazlou learned that his refusal to sign was the reason for another protocol.